open-feature/community/README.md

 The scope includes but not limited to:

 - An **open standard** that allows adopters and vendors to easily integrate with a spec-compliant feature flag solutions
-- Creating a **vendor-agnostic ecosystem** supported by the CNCF that provide a seamless experience for developers, SREs, and vendors
+- A **vendor-agnostic ecosystem** for users, application developers, SREs, and vendors
 - Unified API and SDK
 - Developer-first, cloud-native reference implementation
 - Extensibility for open source and commercial offerings
+- Adoption by the open source and proprietary projects listed on the [Cloud Native Landscape](https://landscape.cncf.io/)

 ### Why OpenFeature?